truth1492/truth1492/README.md

 ### Hi there 👋
+## Heyo :wave: Devs,

 I'm a senior looking for a full-time internship in software development.
 I have experience in JAVA, PYTHON, SQL, HTML/CSS, and other developing programs.
 In the future, I want to aid companies in building more creative and efficient programs for their clients or products.
 I have great experience in database related work with problem-solving skills.
 In my spare time, I enjoy running, traveling, and most of the time sleeping :)

+I'm Jason currently a Senior Year CS student at GSU 🏫 and aspiring Software Developer💻.
+Interested in working on Backend, API's, Databases and currently developing & learning about Mobile Game App development.
+Occasionaly I do participate in Hackathons 💡 and I have a love/hate relationship with Programming 😐

 Here are some ideas to get you started: